luizgmneto/extended/docs/Readme.txt

 Just Register lazregisterextcomp package.
 Register your ibx, zeos, dbnet data connexion pakage.

+Need to compile lazextcore one time before linking lazarus.

 Versioning is in each unit and global versioning is un lazextcomponents.lpk

 Now Extended uses rx and other lazarus components from lazarus-ccr SVN repositories.

+You need te find each version compiling looking at each component log.

 For Extended extensions :